hlynch/Biometry2022/docs/Week-8-lecture.md

 </span>
 </details>

-**Question: Shmeuli discusses “algorithmic modeling”.
+**Question: Shmueli discusses “algorithmic modeling”.
 What is it?**

 <details>
   <summary>Click for Answer</summary>